 How is the indicator of need for students impacted by disability and additional learning and support needs calculated?

 The Student Learning Needs Index (SLNI) has been applied as it is a broad measure of disability and additional learning and support needs.
-This approach is consistent with existing practice under the Every Student, Every School initiative and supports the Department to meet its obligations under the Disability Standards for Education, 2005.
 Students in Schools for Specific Purposes were allocated a notional SLNI.

 How is the disadvantage factor of need calculated?